core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header {#coap-header}

-Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy and thus cannot be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.
+Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy and thus cannot in general be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.

 The CoAP header field Code MUST be sent in plaintext to support RESTful processing, but MUST be integrity protected to prevent an intermediary from changing, e.g. from GET to DELETE (Class I).
 The CoAP version number MUST be integrity protected to prevent potential future version-based attacks (Class I).
 Note that while the version number is not sent in each CoAP message over reliable transport {{I-D.ietf-core-coap-tcp-tls}}, its value is known to client and server.

-Other CoAP header fields SHALL neither be integrity protected nor encrypted (Class U).
-The CoAP header fields are thus outer message fields.
+The other CoAP header fields SHALL neither be integrity protected nor encrypted (Class U).
+All CoAP header fields are thus outer message fields.

-The sending endpoint SHALL copy the header fields from the unprotected CoAP message to the protected CoAP message.
-The receiving endpoint SHALL copy the header fields from the protected CoAP message to the unprotected CoAP message.
-Both sender and receiver insert the CoAP version number and header field Code in the AAD of the COSE object (see {{AAD}}).
+The sending endpoint SHALL copy the header fields from the unprotected CoAP message to the header of the protected CoAP message.
+The receiving endpoint SHALL copy the header fields from the protected CoAP message to the header of the unprotected CoAP message.
+Both sender and receiver include the CoAP version number and header field Code in the AAD of the COSE object (see {{AAD}}).

 ## CoAP Options {#coap-options}

 Most options are encrypted and integrity protected (Class E), and thus inner message fields.
-But to allow certain proxy operations, some options have outer values, i.e. are present in the protected CoAP message.
+But to allow certain proxy operations, some options have outer values, i.e. are present as options in the protected CoAP message.
 Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
-Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a * in {{protected-coap-options}}.
+Options within each class are protected and processed in a similar way, but certain options which require special processing are indicated by a * in {{protected-coap-options}} and described in the subsections below.

 ~~~~~~~~~~~
            +----+----------------+---+---+---+